jimhigson/oboe.js/writing/main/5_Implementation.md

 on instantiation, they are constructed as a set of event handlers with access to shared values from a common closure.
-As inner-functions of the same containing function, the handlers share access to variables from the containing scope and their reachability is maintained because they are referenced by the event bus.
-From outside the closure the values are not only private as would be seen in an OO model, they are inherently unaddressable.
+As inner-functions of the same containing function, the handlers share access to variables from the containing scope.
+From outside the closure the values are not only protected as private as would be seen in an OO model, they are inherently unaddressable.

-Although not following an established object orientated metamodel, the high-level componentisation hasn't departed very far from what I would make were I following that style and OO design patterns have influenced the design considerably.
-If we wish to think in terms of the OO paradigm we might say that values trapped inside closures are private attributes and that the handlers registered on the event bus are public methods.
-In this regard, the high-level internal design of Oboe can be discussed using terms from a more standard object oriented metamodel.
+Although not following an established object orientated metamodel, the high-level componentisation hasn't departed very far from what I would make were I following that style and OO design patterns have influenced their layout considerably.
+If we wished to think in terms of the OO paradigm we might say that values trapped inside closures are private attributes and that the handlers registered on the event bus are public methods.
+In this regard, the high-level internal design of Oboe can be discussed using the terms from a more standard object oriented metamodel.

 Even where it creates a larger deliverable library I have generally preferred writing as short functions which are combined to form longer ones.
 Writing shorter functions reduces the size of the minimum testable unit which, because each test can test a very small unit of functionality, encourages very simple unit tests.
-Because of the pressures on code size I decided not to use a general purpose functional library and created my own with only the parts that are needed.
+Because the tests are simple there is less room for unanticipated cases to hide.
+Due to pressures on code size I decided not to use a general purpose functional library and created my own with only the parts that are needed.
 See [functional.js](#functional.js) (Appendix p.\pageref{functional.js}).